 No. We receive many inquiries every week.
 Unfortunately, we can not accept everyone.
 We get many inquires weekly, and have a limited number of spaces.
 When looking at applicants, we lean toward those who lead a healthy, active lifestyle, are accustomed to physical work, and are interested in cultural integration while in the country.
-Although we look for those who speak at least some Spanish, practice a vegan or vegetarian diet, and have a skill or experience which will be helpful to us on the farm, we also accept those without those qualifications who are seeking the experience for the right reasons.
+Although we look for those who speak at least some Spanish, lead a vegan lifestyle, and posses a skill that will be helpful to us on the farm, we also accept those without those qualifications who are seeking the experience for the right reasons.

 We are uninterested in those coming to Costa Rica to party, coming for a free vacation, those applying to every farm on their respective work exchange site (wwoof, helpx, workaway, etc.) without regard to the specific arrangement, those with no interest in learning the language, no interest in meeting our friends and neighbors, or those who don’t care for animals.
 Basically, we’re looking for those who want to be here for the right reasons.
 We are a revolving vegan community with activities based around the care of animals and growing food.

 Through the wwoof and workaway programs exclusively, we offer a free work/stay exchange.
 We provide a tent platform, tent & bag, plus meals as indicated below.
-The minimum stay is two weeks.
+The minimum stay is three weeks.
 We only accept those with a specific skill or experience level which would be of apparent value to the farm.